Studebaker Ads

 1948

 Studebaker Convertible - Full color 9 1/2" x 12" ad with a photo of a yellow Convertible parked on a dock next to a fishing boat that is unloading it's day's catch.
 The ad headline describes the car as having "Low-swung new look!
 Soft-sprung new ride!".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view
+The text describes some of the features of comfort and quality the cars offer.

 May 17, 1948